 Dr. Justine Hui

-About me: I received my conjoint BE(Hons) in Computer Systems Engineering and BA(Hons) (BA in Linguistics and Japanese and BA(Hons) in Asian Studies) at the University of Auckland in 2012.
-This was followed by several years in industry at IBM seconded to Air NZ as a software developer, while I completed a ME part-time with Dr. Catherine Watson on speech synthesis.
-I then went on to do my PhD at Sophia University, Japan, at the Speech Communication Lab under Prof. Takayuki Arai on the relationship between hearing deficits and speech/melody perception in elderly listeners.
+About me: I have a conjoint degree in BE(Hons) in Computer Systems Engineering and BA(Hons) (BA in Linguistics and Japanese and BA(Hons) in Asian Studies) at the University of Auckland.
+This was followed by several years in industry, while I completed a ME part-time with Dr. Catherine Watson on speech synthesis.
+I then went on to do my PhD at Sophia University, Japan, at the Speech Communication Lab with Prof. Takayuki Arai on the relationship between hearing deficits and speech/melody perception in elderly listeners.

-Fun fact about me: I sew to destress and the majority of my summer wardrobe is handmade.
+Fun fact about me: I sew to destress.

 About me: I strongly believe that if you can combine your passion with your career, you will never feel that you are working.
 Engineering offers the possibility to combine your passion with technology and make a difference.
 I enjoy languages, music and interacting with people – and being a lecturer in Electrical, Computer, and Software Engineering working on speech technology for languages is definitely tying everything up nicely.
 I am originally from Kerala, India.
 Being a multilingual and moving to a new country has made me appreciate languages and how language knowledge can help me contribute to technology development for those languages